rust-console/gba/book/src/ch03/tile_data.md

 ## Charblocks

 Tiles don't just sit on their own, they get grouped into **charblocks**.
-They're called that because tiles represent characters... even though they're also used to draw the background?
-I don't get it exactly, but that's just what they're called in other documents and I don't have a significantly better name for the concept, so that's what we'll call it.
+Long ago in the distant past, video games were built with hardware that was also used to make text terminals.
+So tile image data was called "character data".
+In fact some guides will even call the regular mode for the background layers "text mode", despite the fact that you obviously don't have to show text at all.

 A charblock is 16kb long (`0x4000` bytes), which means that the number of tiles that fit into a charblock depends on your color depth.
 With 4bpp you get 512